MetOffice/simulation-systems/source/Reviewers/curaterelease.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Dependencies**
 The point of the test release is to test the release system/process works before we have to do it for real.
 Typically aim for 1-2 weeks before release day.
-However, before a test release can be done, all changes to fcm-make config files, major rose-stem changes (things like basic upgrade macro or KGO updates don't necessarily need to be included) and modifications to the release_new_version.py script need to be on trunk, so this will cause some variation as to when the test release is done from release to release.
+However, before a test release can be done, all changes to fcm-make config files, major rose-stem changes (things like basic upgrade macro or KGO updates don't necessarily need to be included) and modifications to the release_new_version.py script need to be on ``main``, so this will cause some variation as to when the test release is done from release to release.

 :ref:`Partner Testing<partner_testing>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Dependencies**
-All source code changes must be on trunk along with any rose-stem changes that affect multiple sites before partner testing can start.
+All source code changes must be on ``main`` along with any rose-stem changes that affect multiple sites before partner testing can start.
 Ideally the test release will also have been completed.

 :ref:`Software Stack<software_stack>`